MattPM/Rthink/Chapter 4. Geocentric Models/Ch4.md

 and data), assuming the weight is 50 kg.*

-### Getting predictions and intervals from the posterior of a fit of a model
+### Getting predictions and intervals from the posterior of a fit of a model - link function

 The function link provides a posterior distribution of µ for each case we feed it.
 in this case we generate posteriors for µ: the expected average height for values of weight.

 3 steps:
 1\. link() - generate distributions of posterior values for a parameter of interest.